 This data reflects participants' perceptions on whether engagement with the NDIS has helped them.
 The NDIA asks the question 'Has the NDIS helped?' to individuals when they enter and at their subsequent plan reviews.
 These charts summarise the responses for participants who entered the Scheme between 1 July 2016 and 30 September 2016 and have had a first, second and third plan review to date.
 Participant perceptions from the first to the third plan review have improved for school age to 14 and 25 and over surveyed in the domains of Daily Living, Relationships, Social, community and civic participation.
 The number of participants is relatively small by age group.
 However, the volume of survey results collected and included in these tables will continue to grow over time.
+"Has the NDIS helped?" questions for participants

-Note: There is insufficient data for the 0 to before school age group.
+■ Review 1 ■ Review 2 ⊠ Review 3 Note: There is insufficient data for the 0 to before school age group.